mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

 *When creating events, we should decouple the trigger from the action.*

-> TL;DR: Name your functions acording to what happened.
+> TL;DR: Name your functions according to what happened.

 # Problems